pranav-gujar/Age_Calculator/README.md

 ## Overview

 Welcome to the Age Calculator WebApp!
 This web application is designed to calculate age based on the user's inputted birthdate.
-Developed using HTML5, CSS3, and JavaScript, this project marks the completion of the first task in my 12-week web development internship at CodeAlpha.
+Developed using HTML5, CSS3, and JavaScript.

 ## Project Features